INFO526-DataViz/hw-04/README.md

         `forcats::fct_other()` for the data wrangling.)
 Use the same color scale and theme as the previous plot.

-2.  **That’s what our guest said.** We had a guest lecture by Dr. Kieran Healy on Wednesday, October 20.
-You’ve either attended that guest lecture in person or you should have watched the recording on Panopto by now.
-Write a one paragraph summary of the guest lecture.
-    Make sure your summary includes at least one thing that you didn’t know before.
-This can be a tip for better visualization, a tool/package, or a workflow.
-Your answer can be just text or also include code.

-3.  **Country populations.** For this exercise you will work with data on country populations.
+2.  **Country populations.** For this exercise you will work with data on country populations.
 The data come from [The World Bank](https://data.worldbank.org/indicator/SP.POP.TOTL).
 The dataset you will use is in your `data/` folder and it’s called